Skip to main content

 Tool activity

-A collapsible summary shows what the agent did behind the scenes.
+A collapsible summary shows what the agent did on its computer.
 It looks like:

 Searched the web, read 3 files, wrote output.json

-Click the summary to expand and see each individual tool call with its result.
-Tool calls include things like:
+Click the summary to expand and see each individual action with its result:

-• Read file / Wrote file — file operations in the workspace
+• Read file / Wrote file — file operations on the agent’s machine

 • Searched the web — web research the agent performed